Despite alliance, Russian shipper holds Venezuela oil hostage over debts

 DEBTS TO RUSSIA

 The oil price crash starting in 2014 hit Venezuela particularly hard.
-Once a paradise of oil-fueled consumption, the OPEC nation is now a Soviet-style economy of empty supermarket shelves and snaking food queues.
+Once a paradise of oil-fuelled consumption, the OPEC nation is now a Soviet-style economy of empty supermarket shelves and snaking food queues.

 Russia has consistently supported President Nicolas Maduro with financing arrangements and oilfield investments.
 State-run oil firm Rosneft RONS.MM has lent money to PDVSA since 2016 and last month was in talks to help PDVSA make a hefty bond payment, according to Venezuelan government and banking sources.